MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-to-Teams-on-prem-overview.md

 ## Considerations for PSTN calling

-If PSTN Calling functionality is involved, there are four possible scenarios when moving to TeamsOnly mode:
+If PSTN calling functionality is involved, there are four possible scenarios when moving to TeamsOnly mode:

 - *A user in Skype for Business Online, with a Microsoft Calling Plan*.
 Upon upgrade, this user will continue to have a Microsoft Calling plan.